-Let’s take a look at the inner workings of your processing bill and explain things in a way that will help you avoid feeling lost and confused by how credit card fees work.
+Let’s take a look at the inner workings of your processing bill and discuss things in a way that will help you avoid feeling lost and confused by how credit card fees work.

-When it comes to merchant account fees, there are two types of fees.
+When it comes to merchant account fees, there are two types of credit card processing fees.
 There are Wholesale Fees and Markup Fees.
 The difference between the two has to do with being negotiable and non-negotiable.

 Wholesale fees are non-negotiable and determined by the credit card issuing bank—they are the pre-determined fees that they charge for making the transaction possible.

 Markup fees, however, are negotiable and should reflect a fair price.
 These fees can vary from processor to processor and should be taken into account when looking for a new merchant service provider.

 There are three ways in which credit card processors can charge the wholesale and markup fees.
 They can use the Interchange, Tiered, or Subscription models.
 Each one has its pros and cons and should be clearly understood by you, the prospective merchant.

 Interchange Pricing is the most transparent pricing model, but also the most complicated.
 Basically, Interchange Plus is a combination of both the wholesale (by issuing bank) and markup (by processor) fees.